datagrok/dialogue/README.md

 ## Pervasive goals

 - Messages should be private (encrypted) and authentic (signed) by default.
-- Security: Signed messages from unknowns should not trigger a "make a decision now!" dialog.
-Instead, the system should inform the user that the message remains unauthentic, and complain loudly if a certificate changes unexpectedly.
-See [Trust Upon First Use][].
+- [Trust Upon First Use][]: Signed messages from unknowns should not trigger a "make a decision now!" dialog.
+Instead, the system should inform the user that the message remains unauthentic, provide simple instructions about how to securely authenticate a sender, and complain loudly if a certificate changes unexpectedly.

 [Trust Upon First Use]: http://en.wikipedia.org/wiki/User:Dotdotike/Trust_Upon_First_Use

 ## Development plan

-The first step is to break this into managable parts.
+The first step is to break this into manageable parts.

 - API: REST API for message storage and retrieval.
 - Impl: message storage and retrieval.